Physical changes during puberty for females

 During puberty, the intimate parts of the body also change.
 The outer labia enlarge and cover the inner labia.
 The skin around the vulva becomes darker and the hymen thinner.
 Changes also occur inside the vagina, which lengthens and reaches 10-15 cm in length.
 It becomes more elastic and its walls are thicker.
 During this time it is also worth paying attention to proper hygiene.

 A change in the sound of the voice is part of puberty, triggered by a surge of hormones.
 However, voice mutation in girls is less noticeable than in boys.
-The voice becomes more 'adult' i.e. lower in particular.
+The voice becomes more 'adult' i.e. lower and deeper.

 As your breasts develop during puberty, you may notice some changes to your nipples.
 Don’t worry – this is completely normal!
 Just like breasts, nipples come in all shapes and sizes: some girls have “outie” nipples that stick out when they’re cold, and others have “innie” nipples that stick inwards.
 Having inverted nipples is totally normal and nothing to worry about.
 You may also notice some dark hair beginning to grow around your areola – this is also nothing to worry about, and all part of the process of puberty.